erks/collectd-rpm-builder/README.md

 1. Copy `collectd.spec` for the version you want to build to `SPECS/collectd.spec`

-2. Run `make` to build rpms for centos6 (default), or its derivatives:
+2. Run `make` to build rpms for centos7 (default), or its derivatives:

     ```
-    make # build for centos6
+    make # build for centos7
     make centos6 # build for centos6
-    make centos7 # build for centos7
     ```

 3. If successful, the rpm files should be under `RPMS/` directory: